 Source: Onion Soup with Apple

 A perfect recipe to provide congestion and mucus relief during that spring-time cold!
-This Onion Soup with Apple by Florian Nouh is super simple with and alive with the flavors of onion, apple and apple cider vinegar, coconut oil (or olive oil), and a bit of pepper.
+This Onion Soup with Apple by Florian Nouh is super simple and alive with the flavors of onion, apple, and apple cider vinegar, coconut oil (or olive oil), and a bit of pepper.

 Source: Instant Chai Hot Chocolate Mix

 There’s nothing better than a soothing, warm, sweet treat when you’re feeling congested and under the weather!
 This Instant Chai Hot Chocolate Mix by Claire Ragozzino will hit the spot with its adaptogenic raw cacao powder, warming cinnamon, and congestion-relieving cardamom.

 This Arugula and Strawberry Salad with Cayenne Lemon Vinaigrette by Daniela Modesto combines the delicate sweetness of strawberries, mango, and lemon with the tangy spice of arugula and cayenne.
 With two cups of arugula and a few dashes of capsaicin-rich cayenne pepper, this is the perfect salad for that warm spring day when your sinuses are kicking up!

 Source: Fermented Ginger Beer